heidimhurst/coexistence_dynamics/README.md

 # Coexistence Dynamics in Tritrophic Food Webs
-Bifurcation analysis for paper on Coexistence Dynamics in Tritrophic Food Webs - outgrowth of work in Oxford MSc MMSC Modeling Case Study
+Bifurcation analysis for paper on Coexistence Dynamics in Tritrophic Food Webs - outgrowth of work in Oxford MSc MMSC Modeling Case Study.

 ## Project To-Dos